Charles Dance: Screenwriting and directing

 Dance's debut film as a screenwriter and director was Ladies in Lavender (2004), which starred Judi Dench and Maggie Smith.
 In 2009, he directed his own adaptation of Alice Thomas Ellis's The Inn at the Edge of the World.

 Personal life

-Dance lives in North London.
-He married Joanna Haythorn in 1970, and they had a son named Oliver (born 1974) and a daughter named Rebecca (born 1980) before divorcing in 2004.
-He later dated Eleanor Boorman from 2008 to 2012, and they had a daughter named Rose (born 2012).
+Dance married Joanna Haythorn in 1970, and they had a son named Oliver (born 1974) and a daughter named Rebecca (born 1980) before divorcing in 2004.
+He later dated Eleanor Boorman from 2008 to 2014, and they had a daughter named Rose (born 2012).
+He is in a relationship with Italian production manager and former actress Alessandra Masi, whom he met in Italy in 2018.